New tools to improve performance

 Once you have the basics in place, it is critical to templatize your reports, so you don’t need to spend more than an hour creating each one (like almost 93% of the SMBs we surveyed do).

 In this post, we’re taking a much closer look at essential business report templates, including examples.

 When we asked our contributors which report templates they find most useful for SMBs, financial reports came in second, right after annual reports.
 That makes sense since when comes to creating business reports, it is helpful to start with the big picture — your company’s finances.

 Other popular responses included annual report templates, marketing report templates, and monthly report templates.

 For most businesses, there are three standard financial reports that all companies should monitor, including your profit and loss statement (P&L), balance sheet, and cash flow statement.
-These three reports can be turned into templates too.

 Adam Wood of RevenueGeeks starts off by sharing, “The profit and loss (P&L) statement (also known as an income statement) displays your revenue, costs, and expenses over a specific time period.
 Because the P&L provides the finest perspective of your bottom line, or net income, it’s commonly used to illustrate business lenders and investors if your firm has made or lost money over time.

 Your company’s net income will also be used to calculate its taxable income each year.
 This is computed by subtracting your company’s expenses from its total revenue, which can be found in your profit and loss statement.”